ClanAODDev/tracker_v3/resources/views/training/partials/sgt/misc-info.md

 * Have them browse some of the other division forums and let them know that they can now see all divisions Sgts areas in both the forums and Discord.
 * Remind them that they are a guest in those areas and to act appropriately.
 * Point out that stealing good ideas from other divisions is encouraged, with credit given as appropriate.
 Discuss with CO/XO before implementation, however.
+* Ask them how they cook their steaks, if they say **'in the Microwave'** then no further action is needed.
+If they say anything else, tell them how very wrong they are.

 ##### Offer to have the Sgt check with you if they have any further questions.
 Arrange a time in about week after training to follow up with the now trained Sgt to check in and see how they are doing in the role